For all the latest research on shockwave therapy: 1 https://www.swissdolorclastacademy.com/

 - Stimulating the “gate-control” mechanism for pain relief

 - Inhibiting Cox II Enzyme, producing an anti-inflammatory effect

 Radial shockwave therapy is a non-surgical procedure.
 A contact gel is applied to the area, then a hand held probe is applied to the skin.
 The probe delivers the acoustic waves in a controlled and focused manner for typically 4 minutes per injured area.

 WHAT DOES A COURSE OF SHOCKWAVE THERAPY INVOLVE?

 A course of shockwave therapy usually consists of 3-5 treatments with appointments no more than 1 week apart.
 Conditions that more chronic or significant in nature are likely to require the longer treatment course.

 Call or Book Online to schedule your first shockwave therapy appointment and experience for yourself what a difference easing pain, restoring movement and improving body function can make to many areas of your life!
-Located near Officer, Beaconsfield, Berwick and Bunyip.
+Located near Longwarry, Maryknoll, Drouin, Cockatoo, Tooradin, Clyde and Cardinia.